Chicago selected for George Lucas' 'storytelling' museum

 Architectural plans will be submitted to the city in early fall, the museum said.

-(Reporting by David Bailey in Minneapolis and Eric Kelsey in Los Angeles; Editing by Piya Sinha-Roy, David Gregorio and Bernard Orr)
+(Reporting by David Bailey in Minneapolis and Eric Kelsey in Los Angeles; Editing by Piya Sinha-Roy and David Gregorio)